emp3r0r7/WifiBall/README.md

   - Red: Below -70 dBm
 - **Sidebar Toggle:** Easily toggle the visibility of a sidebar listing all detected access points.
 - **Associated Stations:** You can see each associated station to the selected access point.
-- **Not Associated Stations:** You can see roaming devices around not associated to any station and their probes!
+- **Not Associated Stations:** You can see roaming devices around not associated to any access point and their probes (searched Ap's)!

 ## Prerequisites